 :format(webp))

-Effective scenario analysis requires integration between risk registers and project schedules.
+Practical scenario analysis requires integration between risk registers and project schedules.
 When an operational risk scenario is evaluated, the platform must automatically calculate impacts on timelines, resource requirements, and budget allocations across the entire portfolio.
 This integration enables project managers to understand not just individual risk impacts but systemic effects that cascade through interdependent projects.
+For banks and other institutions, this strengthens their ERM and ORM framework by identifying cascading threats.

 Tools and Software for Operational Risk Management Data

 The critical requirement is that operational risk management tools operate within the same ecosystem as project management platforms.
 Standalone risk registers that require manual synchronization with project schedules inevitably fall out of date, rendering them ineffective for operational decision-making.
-Integrated platforms ensure that risk assessments directly influence resource allocation, timeline adjustments, and budget forecasts without manual intervention.
+Cora's integrated platform ensures that risk assessments directly influence resource allocation, timeline adjustments, and budget forecasts without manual intervention.
+For banking institutions maintaining Basel regulatory standards, this integration supports both risk control and compliance management.

 :format(webp))